Caecilia Metella (daughter of Delmaticus): Life

 Caecilia belonged to the plebeian family of the Caecilii Metelli, at the time the most important family of the late second century.
 Her father was Lucius Caecilius Metellus Dalmaticus, consul in 119 BC and pontifex maximus circa 114.

 Her first marriage was to Marcus Aemilius Scaurus, an ageing politician at the peak of his power.
-Scaurus was a patrician, the princeps senatus (leader of the Senate) and a traditional ally of her family.
+Scaurus was a patrician, the princeps senatus (leader of the Roman Senate) and a traditional ally of her family.
 Caecilia bore Scaurus two children: Marcus Aemilius Scaurus and Aemilia.

 Following Scaurus' death in 89, Caecilia married Lucius Cornelius Sulla, who was fifty.
 In his account of the life of Sulla, Plutarch wrote that this was a prestigious marriage for Sulla due to Caecilia being the daughter of the Pontifex Maximus, the high priest of Roman state religion.
 The marriage was ridiculed by the people and many leading men were dissatisfied because they thought that it was unworthy of Caecilia.
-She became Sulla's third wife and he married her only a few days after divorcing Cloelia for 'barrenness'.
+She became Sulla's fourth wife and he married her only a few days after divorcing Cloelia for 'barrenness'.
 Because of this and despite the fact that Sulla praised Cloelia and gave her gifts, many thought that he had accused her unfairly.
 However, he always showed Caecilia great deference.
 Because of this, when Sulla refused the request of the people to restore the exiled supporters of Marius (after Sulla's march on Rome in 88 BC) they asked Caecilia for help.
 Plutarch wrote that it "was thought also that when [Sulla] took the city of Athens, he treated its people more harshly because they had scurrilously abused Caecilia from the walls."
 In another passage, Plutarch specified that the scurrilous abuse against Sulla and Caecilia was from Aristion, the tyrant of Athens.